Parenting Better

 And so Parenting Better was born - a parenting coaching program designed specifically keeping in mind these needs for parents from multicultural and migrant families, using evidence-based, trauma and attachment-informed strategies incorporating values and cultural identity.
 Our collaboration, between a not-for-profit wellbeing organisation and accredited mental health practitioners, brings together our strengths in community engagement and clinical expertise.
 Our parenting sessions teach attachment theory-based and trauma-informed parenting skills.
 We address the impact of trauma on parenting and child development, teach the importance of communication, emotional regulation, setting boundaries, and positive discipline, and the value of self-care in parental well-being.
 We further support participants to access service providers and relevant resources.

 Along with Soulspace, we have delivered this program in English for mixed multicultural groups, and in Tamil for Sri Lankan Tamil asylum seeker families through Settlement Services International.
-We will also be taking Parenting Better to the inaugural FECCA National Multicultural Health and Wellbeing Conference in Sydney in November 2023!
+We also presented Parenting Better at the inaugural FECCA National Multicultural Health and Wellbeing Conference in Sydney in November 2023!
 We strongly believe that this program can be replicated for multicultural communities across Australia and justifies the need for culturally affirming parenting programs.